isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/Aesthetics.md

 _Hong Kah Day Care Centre and St Luke’s Elderly Care Centre_

 Over the years, Anthonians enjoyed visiting these centres to interact with residents and guide them through art activities.
-More recently, despite the constraints posed by COVID-19, our pupils have continued to bring cheer to the residents by making art works which were then brought to the centres by our teachers.
+More recently, despite the constraints posed by COVID-19, our pupils have continued to bring cheer to the residents by making art works which were then brought to the centres by our teachers. &nbsp;

 _Fei Yue Community Services_